jenka13all/dl-healthcare-final-project/med2vec/README.md

 the codes of a future visit for a patient based on previous visits.

 Additionally, I provide code calculating the statistics of the patient visit data.
 This is available in the "analyses" folder as "get_patient_stats.py".
-This is useful for later comparison to a similar diagnosis prediction task made in the MIMIC-3 benchmark study [2].
+Also in the "analyses" folder is a script for mapping Med2Vec diagnosis codes to MIMIC-III Benchmark codes.
+This is useful for comparison to the phenotype prediction task made in the MIMIC-3 Benchmark study [2].

 ## References